bruno686/ControlAgent-Small_LLM/README.md

 ## My Plan
 1️⃣ For the Task 1
-1. Update the model invocation method by switching from the OpenAI API to local inference using Qwen-1.5B. ✅
+- [x] : Update the model invocation method by switching from the OpenAI API to local inference using Qwen-1.5B.
-2. Implement evaluation scripts to aggregate output results for ASR performance testing. ✅
+- [x] : Implement evaluation scripts to aggregate output results for ASR performance testing.

 2️⃣ For the Task 2
-1. Where does the 1.5B LLM underperform?
-Analyze which parts lead to failure and why. ✅ (It failed to correctly grasp fundamental concepts in automating control)
+- [x] : Where does the 1.5B LLM underperform?
+Analyze which parts lead to failure and why.
+(It failed to correctly grasp fundamental concepts in automating control)
-2. Based on that analysis, consider targeted solutions—such as fine-tuning or prompt engineering.
+- [ ] : Based on that analysis, consider targeted solutions—such as fine-tuning or prompt engineering.

 3️⃣ For the Task 3
-1. Essentially, it’s about designing different workflows for the LLM to process data and invoke tools, based on the specific tasks.
+- [ ] : Essentially, it’s about designing different workflows for the LLM to process data and invoke tools, based on the specific tasks.

 ## Key Report
 ------------------------------------------Task 1------------------------------------------ \